CraigChamberlain/SolarLunarDate/docs/my-calendar.md

         ![Figure 2.3](https://vectr.com/craigchamberlain11/d9InyNA1qX.svg?width=427.2&height=214.08&select=aKSCDJb1I)

-        When the age of the moon approximates to between 20 days and two days before the end of the month inclusive on the start of the year:
+        When the age of the moon approximates to between 20 days and ~28 days (or two days before the end of the month) on the start of the year:

         ![Figure 2.3](https://vectr.com/craigchamberlain11/d9InyNA1qX.svg?width=427.2&height=214.08&select=a2YzVlfzRu)